dustyfresh/OnionIRC/README.md

 Also change the Channel at the very bottom to create your own private channel with a password.

+#### Logging
+Currently this is disabled.
+If you wish to log you can modify the rsyslog configuration found within conf/rsyslog.conf.

 #### Change the MOTD
 Modify the ngircd MOTD file.
 This is the first thing a user sees when logging into your server:
 ```